ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

 submitButton.addEventListener('click', showResults);
 </script>

-#### CHALLENGE

-After returning to your home directory (just enter 'cd' by itself), verify that the two following commands are equivalent (replacing 'username' with your actual username):

-    cd ../../home/username/
-    cd ../../../../../../../home/username/

-Why are these very different-looking commands equivalent??

 ## Create and Destroy

 We already learned one command that will create a file, touch.
 Lets create a folder in /share/workshop for you to work in and then another directory cli.
 We will use the environment variable $USER, that contains your username.